National Governors Association of Japan

-The National Governors' Association (NGA) is a national alliance of prefectural governors established under Article 263-3 of the Local Autonomy Law.
+The National Governors' Association (NGA) (全国知事会, Zenkoku chiji kai) is a national alliance of prefectural governors established under Article 263-3 of the Local Autonomy Law.
 It mainly makes requests and policy recommendations to the national government regarding local administration and finance.
-Its abbreviation is NGA (National Governors' Association).
 It has organized the Local Autonomy Establishment Measures Council together with the National Association of Prefectural Assembly Speakers, the National Association of City Mayors, the National Association of City Council Speakers, the National Association of Town and Village Speakers, and the National Association of Town and Village Council Speakers.